Collision objects

 A collision object is a component you use to give a game object physical behaviour.
 A collision object has physical properties like weight, restitution and friction and its spatial extension is defined by one or more shapes that you attach to the component.
 Defold supports the following types of collision objects:

-Dynamic objects are simulated by the physics engine.
+- Dynamic objects are simulated by the physics engine.
 The engine solves all collisions and applies resulting forces.
-Dynamic objects are good for objects that should behave realistically but you cannot directly manipulate the position and orientation of a dynamic object.
-The only way to affect them is indirectly, by applying forces or changing the angular damping and velocity and the linear damping and velocity.
+Dynamic objects are good for objects that should behave realistically.
+The most common way to affect them is indirectly, by applying forces or changing the angular damping and velocity and the linear damping and velocity.
+It is also possible to directly manipulate the position and orientation of a dynamic object when the Allow Dynamic Transforms setting is enabled in game.project.

 Adding a collision object component